Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 Well, why not move to Nevada?

-Why not why not move to Arizona?
+Why not move to Arizona?

-Why not move to are you saying I mean this is strange?
+Why not move to, are you saying, I mean, this is strange?

 That's absolutely true.

-Sky high, even people get subsidized.
+Even people get subsidized.

-And and it's not even fully implemented yet.
+And it's not even fully implemented yet.

-Your your story relates to the individual mandate or the the the corporate mandate, but they're pulling up stakes and going to Mexico rather than just shutting down.
+But they're pulling up stakes and going to Mexico rather than just shutting down.

-Um we make uh uh electronic uh sensors and devices.
+We make electronic sensors and devices.

-Um they're called uh encoders.
+They're called encoders.

 All right.

-Um I'm thinking about maybe looking for work in Georgia.
+I'm thinking about maybe looking for work in Georgia.

 I hear there's a big tech boom there.